khepin/symfotest/mydocs/myday_1.md

 	git add *
 	git commit -m "add a first file describing what I did so far" git push origin master

+## Add symfony2 files from the downloaded archive

+Then commit everything again and push so that our remote repository contains everything needed to work.